There are several types of NoSQL databases, each with a unique approach to data modeling and different uses cases.

 List of NoSQL Databases

-Below is a list of NoSQL databases for 2021, arranged into sections by database type:
+Below is a list of NoSQL databases, arranged into sections by database type:

 List of Key-Value Databases